JBZoo/CSV-Blueprint/README.md

   create-schema [options]

 Options:
   -c, --csv=CSV                      Specify the path(s) to the CSV files you want to analyze.
                                      This can include a direct path to a file or a directory to search with a maximum depth of 10 levels.
                                      Examples: p/file.csv; p/*.csv; p/**/*.csv; p/**/name-*.csv; **/*.csv
                                       (multiple values allowed)
-  -H, --header[=HEADER]          Force the presence of a header row in the CSV files. [default: "auto"] -l, --lines[=LINES]            The number of lines to read when detecting parameters.
-Minimum is 1. [default: 10000] -r, --report=REPORT            Determines the report's output format.
+  -H, --header[=HEADER]              Force the presence of a header row in the CSV files. [default: "yes"] -L, --lines[=LINES]                The number of lines to read when detecting parameters.
+Minimum is 1. [default: 10000] -C, --check-syntax[=CHECK-SYNTAX]  Check the syntax of the suggested schema. [default: "yes"] -r, --report=REPORT                Determines the report's output format.
                                      Available options: text, table, github, gitlab, teamcity, junit [default: "table"]
       --dump-schema                  Dumps the schema of the CSV file if you want to see the final schema after inheritance.
       --debug                        Intended solely for debugging and advanced profiling purposes.
                                      Activating this option provides detailed process insights, useful for troubleshooting and performance analysis.
       --parallel[=PARALLEL]          EXPERIMENTAL!
 Launches the process in parallel mode (if possible).
 Works only with ext-parallel.
                                      You can specify the number of threads.
                                      If you do not specify a value, the number of threads will be equal to the number of CPU cores.
                                      By default, the process is launched in a single-threaded mode. [default: "1"] --no-progress                  Disable progress bar animation for logs.
 It will be used only for text output format.
       --mute-errors                  Mute any sort of errors.
 So exit code will be always "0" (if it's possible).
                                      It has major priority then --non-zero-on-error.
 It's on your own risk!
       --stdout-only                  For any errors messages application will use StdOut instead of StdErr.
 It's on your own risk!
       --non-zero-on-error            None-zero exit code on any StdErr message.
       --timestamp                    Show timestamp at the beginning of each message.It will be used only for text output format.
       --profile                      Display timing and memory usage information.
       --output-mode=OUTPUT-MODE      Output format.
 Available options:
                                      text - Default text output format, userfriendly and easy to read. cron - Shortcut for crontab.
 It's basically focused on human-readable logs output.
                                      It's combination of --timestamp --profile --stdout-only --no-progress -vv. logstash - Logstash output format, for integration with ELK stack.
                                       [default: "text"]
       --cron                         Alias for --output-mode=cron.
 Deprecated!
   -h, --help                         Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                        Do not output any message -V, --version                      Display this application version
       --ansi|--no-ansi               Force (or disable --no-ansi) ANSI output -n, --no-interaction               Do not ask any interactive question -v|vv|vvv, --verbose               Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```
 <!-- auto-update:/create-schema-help -->